201549BL/rehype-embedder/README.md

 ## When should I use it?

-The extensions can be customized to your liking and you can add as many as you'd like.
-It is simple to build a new extension then add it as an options argument to the attacher.
-I've made an example extension that adds youtube embeds, feel free to use this as a base when making your own extensions.
+It's simple to build a new extension then add it as an options argument to the attacher.
+The extensions can be customized however you like.
+I've made an example extension that adds youtube embeds as iframes, feel free to use this as a base when making your own extensions.

+## Licence

+MIT